deltadefi-protocol/aiken-virtual-dex/specs/2_oracle_validator.md

    - Only 1 out from oracle address
    - The only 1 output datum is updated with new operation key and stop key
-   - Required signers include both original operation key and stop key
+   - Required signers include both original and the new stop key

 2. Stop the oracle validator - Redeemer `StopApp`